rufuspollock/rufuspollock.com/content/ubernomics.md

   <img src="/images/ubernomics-uber-lyft.jpg" />
 </div>

-Around the world countries have struggled to work out how to deal with Uber, AirBnB and their like.
-Are these new apps something to be welcomed or something to be stopped?
+Around the world countries have wrestled with the question of how to manage companies like Uber and AirBnB.
+Are these new platforms something to be welcomed or something to be stopped?
 But how we treat Uber-like companies is largely dependent on how we see and understand them.

-There is, in fact, nothing especially digital about the underlying economics of Uber's business model.
+There is, in fact, nothing especially digital about the underlying economics of Uber or AirBnB's business model.
 In fact, Uber's economics are very similar to businesses that have been with us for hundreds or even thousands of years: marketplaces / platforms.

 Because of the positive feedback between buyers and sellers, the initial free competition between marketplaces tends towards "one" -- one dominant marketplace.
 And, hence, to monopoly if that one marketplace is exclusively owned and controlled.